D819/cockroach-poker-zh/server/README.md

-# Two Rooms and a Boom - backend
+# Cockroach Poker - backend

-This is the backend code for Two Rooms and a Boom:
+This is the backend code for Cockroach Poker:

 - TypeScript
 - socket.io